ThePacielloGroup/cupper/content/_index.md

 +++
 date = "2017-06-26T18:27:58+01:00"
-title = "The Infusion Pattern Library Builder"
+title = "The Cupper Pattern Library Builder"
 +++

-Welcome to **Infusion**: a documentation builder for inclusive designers and those trying to be inclusive designers.
-These are **Infusion's** docs, but they are also an example of a site built with **Infusion**.
+Welcome to **Cupper**: a documentation builder for inclusive designers and those trying to be inclusive designers.
+These are **Cupper's** docs, but they are also an example of a site built with **Cupper**.
 Here are some of its features:

 {{% ticks %}}
 * Built with [Hugo](https://gohugo.io/), so easy to structure content and fast to compile it